Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Of course, they’d done quiet missions before, even with the Beefest of them all along for the ride.
 This time, that wouldn’t be possible on initial entry.
 They were being stuffed into a stowaway’s hidey-hole with a substantial amount of gear, and they couldn’t afford the volume, the thermal signature, or frankly the *mass* necessary to bring along the big lads.
 A suspiciously warm bulkhead was the last thing they needed.

-And Hunter cargo ships were...surprisingly small.
+And Hunter cargo ships were... surprisingly small.
 They had one central passageway, with zero artificial gravity, which Builder Hunters or their slaves presumably used for maintenance purposes.
 All the intel they had said they were otherwise totally automated.
 Hunters didn’t stoop to manual labour.
 Load trash, jump, offload trash, jump back.
 Like the shuttle in a loom.

 In principle, it was the same kind of mission as sneaking into a railyard, boarding a train, and riding it into enemy territory.
-Just...spacier.
+Just... spacier.

 The Big Lads would be suiting up, of course; the mission overall would go quick or not at all, and it was always handy to have instant mayhem at the ready.
 Still, this was a rare opportunity for the under-four-digits crew to poke some well-earned fun at their oversized betters.
 And ‘Horse (of course) was providing the right comedic foil.

 "I *can* move without breaking everything, you know."
 He wasn’t using his sullen tone of voice, which meant it was open season for teasing.
 "Marty says I’m *graceful!"*

 The e-tattoo across his ridiculous pecs was on today, this time with a game of Snake.
-With him, it was either some terrible bloody sentimental wank, some terrible bloody anime nonsense, some terrible bloody violent thing...or Snake.
+With him, it was either some terrible bloody sentimental wank, some terrible bloody anime nonsense, some terrible bloody violent thing... or Snake.
 Always Snake.
 That really old pixellated version from the *stone age* of mobile phones, meandering around his chest picking up little dots.

 "Aye, well, you *must* be if you haven’ae ripped her in half yet."